He called to the element he knew best.

 Rei backed off, hands raised.
 "I'm just talking."

 Kazuo's voice was bitter now.
 "Leaving Yurelda without permission means they track you.
 Every registered gate is laced with magic seals.
 The system knows what enters and what leaves.
 Unauthorized exits get you flagged.
-Hunted.
-Maybe killed."
+I will be hunted down."

 A long pause.